ttanvirr/react-ts-starter-template/README.md

 - Check if all variant of shadcn buttons work properly

-## Aditional clean up
+## 2.6.
+Aditional clean up

-- remove src/App.css file
+- remove `src/App.css` file

+Commit your changes